geraldogenuca/CRUD_api_REST_nodeJS/README.md

 ## :chart_with_upwards_trend: License

-Este projeto está sob a licença GNU AFFERO GENERAL PUBLIC.
-Consulte o LICENSE para obter detalhes.
+This project is under the GNU AFFERO GENERAL PUBLIC license.
+See LICENSE for details.